JesseMckinzie/FilePattern/docs/source/Examples.rst

     {'z': {1: 2, 2: 1}}

-Note that if no arguments are passed to this funciton, then all variables mapped to all values will be returned.
+Note that if no arguments are passed to this function, then all variables mapped to all values will be returned.

 If a variable or value is passed that is not matched, then the value will be zero.